cameronism/Cameronism.TolerableDB.SqlServer/README.md

 Really not an ORM, this strives to be a non-leaky abstraction for stored procedures in SQL Server including all table valued parameters, output parameters and multiple result sets.
 The resulting types and namespaces are not idiomatic C# / .NET but the generated code uses partial classes to allow hand written code (e.g. additional interfaces) to simplify access from .NET.

 Includes:
-- [Visitor base class](./Cameronism.TolerableDB.SqlServer/StoredProcedureVisitor.cs) for all stored procedures in a SQL Server
+- [Visitor base class](./Cameronism.TolerableDB.SqlServer/StoredProcedureVisitor.cs) to enumerate all stored procedures, parameters, table valued parameters, and result sets in a SQL Server
 - [Visitor implementation](./Cameronism.TolerableDB.SqlServer/InsightInterfaceBuilder.cs) that generates [interfaces for Insight.Database](https://github.com/jonwagner/Insight.Database/wiki/Auto-Interface-Implementation)
 - Command line interface for :point_up: